D. Graham Burnett

 Burnett is featured, alongside an extensive roster of other artists, writers, and scientists, in Curiosity and Method: Ten Years of Cabinet Magazine.
 The over-500-page anthology takes the form of > an illustrated encyclopedia, with idiosyncratic entries including Addiction, Animal Architecture, Goalkeeping, Micronation, Otolith, Sandal, Worlding, and Zoosemiotics.
 For more (including a link to buy with a 25 percent discount!), go here.
 The publication continues the conversation begun at a symposium of the same name held in April 2011 at Princeton.
 For more on the symposium, see here.

-On the 17th of October, Burnett will address the “Coded-Objects” working group at The Kunsthistorisches Institut in Florenz (part of the Max Planck system).
+Burnett was part of the group to prepare the ESTAR(SER) performance lecture that took place as part of the “Coded-Objects” working group at The Kunsthistorisches Institut in Florenz (part of the Max Planck system) on 17 October.

 On the 20th of September, in the morning, Burnett talked about “Cybernetic Attention” at the Polyopportunity, an event hosted at Columbia University.
 It was a ticketed symposium, but you could email strotherschool@sustainedattention.net for info about getting comp admission.